zahlenhelfer/docker-traefik-tls/README.md

-# how to use traefik as a Let´s-Encrypt Proxy with `docker-compose`
+# how to use traefik as a Let´s-Encrypt Proxy

 We setup a docker-compose that mimic the following behaivor